 Are you wondering if a cruise holiday is right for you?
 While there are all the obvious benefits that come from a nearly all-inclusive vacation with a pre-planned destination itinerary, there are also many hidden benefits of cruising that might surprise you.

 Cruise holidays are a vacation, a time to relax, to unwind, and to sample new places.
 Typical cruise ship travel includes all meals, world-class entertainment, enrichment lectures, spa, and health options, as well as providing transportation and accommodation.
 And this is just the tip of the iceberg (an expression I probably shouldn’t use when writing about cruise benefits).

-With over 150 days at sea, we want to share some additional cruise perks with you.
+With over 150 days at sea, we want to share some additional benefits of a cruise with you.
 These secret benefits of cruising are exposed below and still apply even in a post-pandemic world.